 Jessica H.S.
 Ear, J.D.ASSOCIATE PROFESSOR

-Area of Expertise - Disaster Management, Humanitarian Assistance, Human Security, Civil Societies
+Area of Expertise - Disaster Risk Management, Humanitarian Assistance, Human Security, Civil Societies

-Ms. Jessica Ear joined the Asia-Pacific Center for Security Studies in November 2008.
-Her areas of focus at APCSS are Human Security, Disaster Management and Humanitarian Assistance, Civil Societies and Development, Rule of Law.
-Prior to her arrival at APCSS, she was a Humanitarian Operations Advisor at the Center for Excellence in Disaster Management and Humanitarian Affairs in Honolulu, Hawaii.
+Ms. Jessica Ear joined the Daniel K. Inouye Asia-Pacific Center for Security Studies in November 2008.
+Her areas of focus at APCSS are Human Security, Disaster Risk Management and Humanitarian Assistance, Food Security, Civil Societies and Development.
+Prior to her arrival at DKI APCSS, she was a Humanitarian Operations Advisor at the Center for Excellence in Disaster Management and Humanitarian Affairs in Honolulu, Hawaii.

 Ms. Ear holds a Juris Doctorate with concentration in Pacific Asian legal studies from the William S. Richardson School of Law at the University of Hawaii, Manoa.
 Ms. Ear was awarded the U.S. Department of State Superior Honor Award and two Meritorious Awards for her work.
 She is a member of the California State Bar, a certified mediator in Australia and has completed the United Nations Office for the Coordination of Humanitarian Affairs Civil Military Coordination course.
 As a former refugee from Cambodia she is proficient in Khmer and Thai.